Blue and White Pumpkins Inspired by Wedgwood Jasperware

 The Cutest Blue and White Pumpkins Ever!

-Wedgwood Jasperware inspired faux pumpkins
+Wedgwood jasperware inspired faux pumpkins

 These blue pumpkins, with intricate white detail, are so similar to Wedgwood Jasperware that it is almost unreal!